OPC UA Safe & Secure South Plugin

 • Enter a name for your south service

-The configuration parameters that can be set on this page are divided into a set of tabs;
+The foglamp-south-s2opcua configuration parameters are divided into a set of tabs:

 • OPC UA Advanced